The GSB MBA Waitlist Strategy

 What is an MBA Waitlist?

-An MBA waitlist is a list of applicants who have been neither accepted nor rejected from a business school's MBA program.
+An MBA waitlist is a list of applicants who have neither been accepted nor rejected from a business school’s MBA program.
 Instead, they have been placed on a waiting list and will be considered for acceptance if and when spots in the program become available.
-Waitlists are often used by business schools to manage the number of students they admit each year and to ensure that they have a diverse and qualified class.
+Waitlists are often used by business schools to manage the number of students admitted each year and to ensure a diverse and qualified class within the Stanford community.

 An Overview of MBA Waitlist Strategy